Introduction to Design Trends

 Frequently Asked Questions

-Ideally, review your designs annually and refresh every 2-3 years to stay modern.
+Review your designs annually and refresh major elements every 2–3 years to remain modern and engaging.

 Conclusion